 There are two sizes of Rat Terriers – miniature and standard – which we’ll go into more detail about below.
 The miniature is believed to have come from the introduction of the Toy Fox Terrier into the breed.
 Currently, both sizes are a relatively rare breed in America.
 They are ranked by the American Kennel Club (AKC) as the 86th most popular dog out of 200 breeds.

 This breed might be small, but he is full of cheeky terrier characters.
 They have super high energy, so he needs an active family.
 The AKC describes him in three words as friendly, lovable, and inquisitive.
 So, if you are looking for a comical, pocket-sized pooch to make you smile, you can count on this guy.
 If you are searching for a docile and laidback pup, the Rattie is definitely not the one for you.

 This is great for entertaining the kids, and thanks to their small size, they pose no threat when it comes to accidental bumps or knocking them over.
 Their insatiable energy and zest for life are infectious and lovable.

 With his high prey drive and aloofness with strangers, this is a yappy little dog.
 Barking is either something that you are looking for in a dog or not.
 It makes them awesome little watchdogs who will alert you to everything.
 Or it can make them a royal pain in the butt, especially if you have noise-sensitive neighbors or tenancy noise-level restrictions.

 Despite being aloof with strangers, they are incredibly affectionate with their families.
-After a long day of chasing furries and long walkies, they love nothing more than to curl on your lap for evening snuggles.
-They also can mirror your mood and supply extra cuddles on days where you feel down.
+After a long day of chasing furries and long walkies, they love nothing more than to curl up on your lap for evening snuggles.
+They also can mirror your mood and supply extra cuddles on days when you feel down.
 Although they are stubborn dogs, they love to please their master and receive praise.

 Size & Appearance